 Find out more about managed offices and if they’re the right option for your business by chatting to one of our property pros.

 Established businesses often prefer long-term contracts – especially as in certain cases, they can prove to be more economical.
 When this is the case, a leased office could be the best option.
 Contracts generally last 3+ years, so you’ll need to be willing to commit to that office for a longer period of time – however, many larger and more established businesses prefer this element of security and stability.

 Up-front costs are much more significant when it comes to leased offices – something to bear in mind – however, if that’s something that a business can afford then over the course of the contract, it will often actually end up costing less.
 The office will also be yours to do with what you wish – your name is on the door.

 At HubbleHQ we can help you find a leased space, as well as give you access to off-market options.
-Organise a time to speak to one of our expert tenant advisors here, or search on our platform in the click of a button:
+Find out more about leasing your own office space here: